MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **Recommended steps**

-1. Make sure your app meets the following conditional access app control prerequisites:
+1. Make sure your app meets the following Conditional Access app control prerequisites:

     - Make sure you have a valid Defender for Cloud Apps license.
     - Create a duplicate app.